mkarneim/pojobuilder/README.md

 }
 ```

-Have a look at ["src/testdata/java/samples/UserBuilder.java"] to see the generated source code.
+Have a look at [`UserBuilder.java`] to see the generated source code.

 ### Annotating a Factory Method ###